BUserName/DCDH/README.md

 ### Datasets
+We also release the train/query split for the following datasets.
 - CIFAR-10
 - MIRFlickr-25k
 - NUS-WIDE
-We also release the train/query split of each dataset.

 ### Training
 The general command for training is,